algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

 In this article, we generalize the techniques we developed for binary search to *static B-trees* and accelerate them further using [SIMD instructions](/hpc/simd).
 In particular, we develop two new implicit data structures:

-- The first one is based on the memory layout of a B-tree, and, depending on the array size, it is up to 8x faster than `std::lower_bound` while using the same space as the array and only requiring a permutation of its elements.
+- The [first one](#b-tree-layout) is based on the memory layout of a B-tree, and, depending on the array size, it is up to 8x faster than `std::lower_bound` while using the same space as the array and only requiring a permutation of its elements.
-- The second one is based on the memory layout of a B+ tree, and it is up to 15x faster that `std::lower_bound` while using just 6-7% more memory — or 6-7% **of** the memory if we keep the original sorted array.
+- The [second one](#b-tree-layout-1) is based on the memory layout of a B+ tree, and it is up to 15x faster that `std::lower_bound` while using just 6-7% more memory — or 6-7% **of** the memory if we can keep the original sorted array.

 To distinguish them from B-trees — the structures with pointers, thousands to millions of elements per node, and empty spaces — we will use the names *S-tree* and *S+ tree* respectively to refer to these particular memory layouts[^name].